 Papers must not exceed 10 pages, plus a maximum of 1 additional page for references.
 You may reference additional content (i.e., data repositories, source code for open source tools, etc.) by providing a corresponding URL hosted on an institutional, archive-grade site.
 Papers that exceed the length specification or are not formatted correctly will be rejected without review.

 Presentation-only Submission Instructions

 Authors who intend to submit a paper must first submit the title, abstract (max.
 300 words) and, after reception of feedback on the abstract, the presentation.
 Abstract-only submissions will be discarded without further notice after the presentation submission deadline.
 Presentations must describe original work that has not been previously published or submitted elsewhere.
 Submissions must be written in English.
 You may reference additional content (i.e., data repositories, source code for open source tools, etc.) by providing a corresponding URL hosted on an institutional, archive-grade site.

-Please submit your Industry paper in PDF format via EasyChair.
+Please submit your Industry paper or presentation in PDF format via EasyChair.
 Select the RE'19 Industry track for your submission.

 Paper Evaluation and Acceptance